XutongLi-UWO/ECE9014-Project/README.md

 - Weixi Sun email address: wsun293@uwo.ca
 - Xutong Li email address: xli3494@uwo.ca
 - En Yang email address: eyang87@uwo.ca

+## How to Run the Code
+- Need python **psycopg2**
+- Open a new Qury Tool in pgAdmin4
+- Open main/createAll.sql then run -- This process is to create new tables in local host database
+- Open terminal/command line, go to project dir, run the insertAll.py, then the terminal/command line will ask the informations of your local database, type in the informations

 ## Relevant Links